Expungements & Non-Disclosures

 Home » Expungements & Non-Disclosures

-If you have been arrested, you need to be aware of what impact this can have on your life, even if you never actually get convicted of the crime.
 Anytime you are arrested, a public record is created that can be viewed by anyone that does a simple background check.

-Many people do not realize that completing deferred adjudication does not mean that the charges will disappear from your criminal record.
+Completing deferred adjudication does not mean that the charges will disappear from your criminal record.
 You will not have a conviction for the offense, BUT the criminal charges will remain visible to anyone the checks until you obtain an order of non-disclosure.

 Whether it is an arrest, a conviction, or a criminal charge that has been dismissed after completing deferred adjudication, an arrest on your criminal record can have profound effects on your life and future.
 Despite the relevant circumstances or the eventual outcome, it can affect your ability to seek or maintain employment.
 It can affect your ability to apply for or keep a professional license.
 It can even affect your ability to purchase or rent property.